arjunmehta/heartbeats/README.md

 console.log( pulseA.missedBeats ); // 0
 console.log( pulseB.missedBeats ); // 0

-// Only beats pulseB
 setInterval(function(){
-  pulseB.beat(); // synchronizes its beat with the Heart. console.log( pulseA.missedBeats ); // 2, 4, 6, 8
+  pulseB.beat(); // Only synchronizing pulseB with the Heart. console.log( pulseA.missedBeats ); // 2, 4, 6, 8
   console.log( pulseB.missedBeats ); // 0
 }, 2000);
 ```

 ### Heart Events
-In addition to having Pulses, Hearts can also manage events, and execute blocks on specific heart beats, either continually (like `setInterval`) or just once (like `setTimeout`).
+In addition to having Pulses, Hearts can also manage Events, and execute blocks on specific heart beats, either continually (like `setInterval`) or just once (like `setTimeout`).

 This is much more efficient and much more reliable than using multiple `setInterval` methods, as they usually get unsynchronized, and introduce memory issues.